rgiulietti/docu/div.md

-# Signed truncating integer division by non-powers of $2$ constants
+# Signed truncating integer division

-Raffaello Giulietti, v2023-10-29-01
+Raffaello Giulietti, v2023-10-29-02

 In terms of running time, division is the most expensive of the integer arithmetical/logical operations on contemporary CPUs.